-Gupta made his solo debut at the age of eleven in Tel Aviv with the Israel Philharmonic Orchestra under the baton of Zubin Mehta, has performed as a guest concertmaster with LA Opera and the Orquestra Comunitat de Valencia.
-He frequently appears on the Los Angeles Philharmonic’s Chamber Music Society and Green Umbrella new music series, and is actively engaged in various LA Phil educational outreach initiatives.
+Vijay joined the Los Angeles Philharmonic in 2007 at the age of 19, after completing a Master’s degree in Music from Yale University, and a Bachelor’s in biology from Marist College.
+His principal teachers have included Glenn Dicterow and Ani Kavafian.
+He made his solo debut at the age of eleven in Tel Aviv with the Israel Philharmonic Orchestra under the baton of Zubin Mehta, has performed as a guest concertmaster with the Los Angeles Opera and the Orquestra Comunitat de Valencia.
+Gupta frequently appears on the Philharmonic’s Chamber Music and Green Umbrella new music series, and is actively engaged in various LA Phil educational outreach initiatives.

 Vijay Gupta currently plays on a 1731 Domenico Montagnana violin, made available through the Los Angeles Philharmonic Association.
 He is represented as a speaker by the Lavin Agency.

 He lives in Claremont with his wife Samantha Lynne, and their Siamese cat, Louie.